-If you want to make the most out of your meetings, let each person chime in and give their thoughts on the topic discussed.
+If you want to make the most out of your meetings, let each person chime in.
 If someone is sitting in a meeting, they should be an active participant in the group and give their input on the subject.
-It doesn't do somebody any good to sit around and not participate the whole time.
-They don't want to walk out, feeling that the meeting wasn't for them.
-Believe it or not, I think that has happened to me in some sessions I've sat in over the years.
+It doesn’t do somebody any good to sit around and not participate the whole time.
+They don’t want to walk out, feeling that the meeting wasn’t for them.
+Believe it or not, I think that has happened to me in some sessions I’ve sat in over the years.

 I have to give credit to a senior-level manager who encouraged everyone to participate in a past meeting.
 This individual made it clear that he wanted to hear everyone’s thoughts on the topics we discussed.
 He did it encouragingly, so it’s not like he made us uncomfortable or felt like he was forcing us to speak our minds.
 It’s moments like such as this time when I thought that the meeting was meaningful, and I got so much out of it.
 In other words, if you facilitate meetings at work, be encouraging and challenge your group to participate and give feedback.

-Let me ask you: Are meetings productive?
-Do you find them boring, or engaging?
+Are meetings productive?
+Do you find them annoying or engaging?

-Leave your comment below and share it with others.
+Leave your comment below, and please share the post with others.